Victor Gardthausen

-Victor Emil Gardthausen (26 August 1843 – 27 December 1925) was a German ancient historian, palaeographer, librarian, and Professor from Leipzig University.
-He was author and co-author of some books; editor of ancient texts.
+Victor Emil Gardthausen (26 August 1843 – 27 December 1925) was a German ancient historian, palaeographer, librarian, and professor from Leipzig University.
+He was author and co-author of books, editor of ancient texts.

 Life

 Gardthausen was born on 26 August 1843 at Copenhagen.

 Between 1865 and 1869 Gardthausen studied philology in Kiel and Bonn.
 In Kiel Alfred von Gutschmid was his professor.
 After the Franco-Prussian War he was sent to Italy and Greece for palaeographical research.
 In 1873 he started work at the Leipziger Stadtbibliothek and from 1875 at the Leipzig University Library.
 From 1877 he was an extraordinary professor for ancient history.
 In 1887/1888 he was active again as a university librarian, becoming the main librarian in 1901.
 In 1907 he left the library service.

 Gardthausen died on 27 December 1925 in Leipzig.

 He examined Codex Sinaiticus, Codex Boernerianus, Uspenski Gospels, manuscripts housed in the monastery at Sinai among many others.
 According to him, the Codex Sinaiticus was written in Alexandria and is younger than the Codex Vaticanus by at least fifty years.
 According to him, the Uspenski Gospels were seen by Johann Martin Augustin Scholz when he visited Mar Saba.
-Gardthausen dated Codex Boernerianus to the years 850-900 A.D.
+Gardthausen dated Codex Boernerianus to the years 850–900 A.D.
 The evidence for this date range includes the style of the script, the smaller uncial letters in Greek, the Latin interlinear written in Anglo-Saxon minuscule and the separation of words.